hugoalh/hugoalh/coding-guide/main.md

 ### Indents with tab (`\t`) whenever possible

-> **⚠ Important:** All of the markups and programming languages must follow this indents rule, any invalid indents are not acceptable!
+> **⚠ Important:** All of the markups and programming languages must follow this indentation rule, any invalid indentation are not acceptable!

 Always use tab (`\t`) for indentations on most of the markups and programming languages, including but not limited to: